SOUTHWEST FLYING CLUB

 3. Monthly dues and hourly flying rates will be recommended by the Board of Directors and approved by vote of the members.

-1. A check ride is required each 12 months.
-The check ride must be with a Club approved instructor, FAA Inspector or Designated Pilot Examiner.
+1. A Club check is required each 12 months.
+The Club check must be with a Club approved instructor, FAA Inspector or Designated Pilot Examiner.

 c.
 Pilots with more than 200 hours pilot in command time may satisfy their Club check requirement with a flight in either Club owned model aircraft.

 d.
-A copy of the endorsement evidencing compliance with this requirement must be forwarded to the Safety Officer or Secretary along with total flying time to date.
+A copy of the endorsement evidencing compliance with this requirement must be forwarded to the Secretary along with total flying time to date.

 Check-out requirements are as follows: